AdiNarendra98/AI-for-Fashion/Rent the Fashion(Rental Clothing Recommender)/README.md

-# Run the Fashion : A Rental Clothing Recommender System
+# Rent the Fashion : A Rental Clothing Recommender System

 Project   : Applications of AI